kds-github/image_cataloger/README.md

 ## 7. Picture Deck

-“Picture Deck” from the view menu allows you to see 25 images from the catalog at once.
+“Picture Deck” from the view menu allows you to see up to 25 images from the catalog at once.

 ![image](image_catalog_03.png)